YGTao/SADD/README.md

 `perses-weight-dd/src/org/perses/delta/FanoutWeightProvider.kt`

-This class implements the `IWeightProvider` interface consumed by `WeightSplitDeltaDebugger` (ddmin-family) and `WeightedDeltaDebugger` (ProbDD-family).
+This class computes a per-element weight from each element's subtree and is invoked by the weighted reducers in the same package.
 A small number of additional changes were made at the call sites that previously supplied token-count weights, so that SADD's structural weights are used instead.
 The overall delta-debugging control logic, tree construction, oracle invocation, and test driver follow Perses and WDD without substantive modification.

 ### 10.2 What the Weight Function Does